 I understand that, as described in the Prospectus-Offer to Exchange, VMware has agreed with the underwriters of the initial public offering of VMware Stock (the "IPO") to require eligible employees, as a condition to participating in the Offer, to agree to certain "lock-up" restrictions.
 Accordingly, I hereby agree, as a condition to my participation in the Offer, that I will not, without the prior written consent of Citigroup Global Markets Inc., J.P.
-Morgan Securities Inc. and Lehman Brothers Inc. (together, the "Representatives"), offer, sell, contract to sell, pledge or otherwise dispose of (or enter into any transaction which is designed to, or might reasonably be expected to, result in the disposition (whether by actual disposition or effective economic disposition due to cash settlement or otherwise) by me or any of my affiliates, directly or indirectly, including the filing (or participation in the filing) of a registration statement with the Securities and Exchange Commission or the establishment or increase of a put equivalent position or liquidation or decrease of a call equivalent position within the meaning of Section 16 of the Securities Exchange Act of 1934, as amended, and the rules and regulations of the Securities and Exchange Commission promulgated thereunder, with respect to, any shares of common stock of the VMware or any securities convertible into, or exercisable or exchangeable for such common stock, or publicly announce an intention to effect any such transaction, for a period of 180 days from the date the SEC declares the registration statement for the IPO effective (the "lock-up period").
+Morgan Securities Inc. and Lehman Brothers Inc. (together, the "Representatives"), offer, sell, contract to sell, pledge or otherwise dispose of (or enter into any transaction which is designed to, or might reasonably be expected to, result in the disposition (whether by actual disposition or effective economic disposition due to cash settlement or otherwise) by me or any of my affiliates, directly or indirectly, including the filing (or participation or liquidation or decrease of a call equivalent position within the meaning of Section 16 of the Securities Exchange Act of 1934, as amended, and the rules and regulations of the Securities and Exchange Commission promulgated thereunder, with respect to, any shares of common stock of the VMware or any securities convertible into, or exercisable or exchangeable for such common stock, or publicly announce an intention to effect any such transaction, for a period of 180 days from the date the SEC declares the registration statement for the IPO effective (the "lock-up period").